mimblewimble/grin-rfcs/text/0000-atomic-swaps.md

 `Grin Refund` reveals Alice's atomic secret (`nA`).
 Bob can then recover his funds on the other chain.

-The funding transaction on the other chain can also use a timelock, if timelocks exist on the other chain, to abort after a given period, returning the funds to its original owner.
+The funding transaction on the other chain can also use a timelock to abort the protocol, if timelocks exist on the other chain.
+Funds are returned to their original owners.

 ### Recovering funds on the other chain
 [recovering-funds]: #recovering-funds

 The `Bitcoin Fund` transaction in the diagram is a mutlisignature transaction, requiring a signature under both Alice's and Bob's atomic secrets (`nA` and `nB`).
-Since Alice or Bob will know both secrets when recovering the funds, they can simply add their keys, and sign using a normal single key signature.
+Since Alice or Bob will know both secrets when recovering the funds, they can simply aggregate their keys, and sign using a normal single key signature.

 So, the `Bitcoin Fund` transaction will use the aggregate public key `nA*G + nB*G`.